influxdata/docs-v2/content/v2.0/process-data/write-a-task.md

     weight: 1
 ---

-InfluxDB tasks are user-defined Flux scripts that take a stream of input data, modify or analyze it in some way, then perform an action all on a specified schedule.
+InfluxDB tasks are scheduled Flux scripts that take a stream of input data, modify or analyze it in some way, then store the modified data in a new bucket or perform other actions.
-In their simplest form, tasks are essentially Flux scripts with a "destination."
-This destination could be another bucket, another measurement, an alert endpoint _(Coming)_, etc.

 This article walks through writing a basic InfluxDB task that downsamples data and stores it in a new bucket.